Esri/arcgis-maps-sdk-dotnet-toolkit/docs/compass.md

 # Compass

-Show a compass direction for a `GeoView`.
+Show a compass direction for a `MapView` or `SceneView`.
 Resets the view orientation when tapped/clicked.

 ![compass](https://user-images.githubusercontent.com/1378165/73389839-d9c8f500-4289-11ea-923c-18232489b3e0.png)